We will be doing a number of small group shows around a theme this year, featuring up to six artists exhibiting six or so pieces each.

 The first small group show pulls together six artists inspired by architecture.
 Each has a very distinctive style achieved through employing different creative techniques.

-George Birrell, working mostly with oils, plays around with areas of colour until he is happy with the balance and then creates the buildings and paraphernalia that are associated with the area…most commonly the East Neuk of Fife but he is working on one or two new pieces from recent visits to Amsterdam so we are hopeful of seeing some of this new work.
+George Birrell, working mostly with oils, plays around with areas of colour until he is happy with the balance and then creates the buildings and paraphernalia that are associated with the area…most commonly the East Neuk of Fife but he is working on one or two new pieces from recent visits to Amsterdam and we are delighted to be showing the first of these in this exhibition.

 Ann Cowan sketches on location and then works with collage and paint back in her studio.
 The streets and houses of the New Town in Edinburgh feature regularly as do her morning walks up Blackford Hill affording her great views of the city.
 The spontaneity of the plein air sketches combined with vibrant colours of the painting and carefully placed collage, results in beautiful and unique interpretations of the Edinburgh architecture she finds so inspiring.

 Much of Amy Dennis’s work uses the landscape around Edinburgh and the Firth of Forth as the back drop to highlight architectural features that catch her eye.
 For this show Amy has included a number of pieces of Gullane golf course, the landscape as well as the architectural objects found there.
 Using pigment mixed with egg yolk and distilled water, she paints onto a gesso prepared surface producing subtle and distinctive results.

 Ann Oram’s work is always a joyful affair – full of exuberant colour and wonderful, expressive drawing.
 Possibly more well known for her floral still life and landscape pieces, for this show Ann has continued her cathedral series with studies of the beautiful cathedrals of Rouen in France and St Giles in Edinburgh in particular.
 The results are typically fresh and vibrant demonstrating what a talented and versatile artist Ann is.